gxchris/TP_MLHC/README.md

-Image Classification for Colorectal Cancer Diagnosis
+Image Classification for Colorectal Cancer Diagnosis with CNN Model

 This project aims to use CNN to do image classification and enable users to predict a label (benign or malignant) for a given HE-colored colon image